Plant intelligence: Early research

+Jagadish Chandra Bose

 Jagadish Chandra Bose invented various devices and instruments to measure electrical responses in plants.
+Bose is considered an important forerunner of plant neurobiology by proponents of plant cognition.

 According to biologist Patrick Geddes "In his investigations on response in general Bose had found that even ordinary plants and their different organs were sensitive— exhibiting, under mechanical or other stimuli, an electric response, indicative of excitation."
 One visitor to his laboratory, the vegetarian playwright George Bernard Shaw, was intensely disturbed upon witnessing a demonstration in which a cabbage had "convulsions" as it boiled to death.
-Jagadish Chandra Bose is considered an important forerunner of plant neurobiology by proponents of plant cognition.

 Bose was the author of The Nervous Mechanism of Plants, published in 1926.
 Karl F. Kellerman, Associate Chief of the Bureau of Plant Industry, United States Department of Agriculture criticized Bose's interpretation of the results from his experiments, stating that he failed to prove the conclusions from his reports that plants feel pain.
 Kellerman commented that "Sir Jagadar passed an electric current through plants, and his instruments recorded a break in the current.
 Such variations in resistance to electric current are found even when passing a current through dead matter".

-In 1900, ornithologist Thomas G. Gentry authored Intelligence in Plants and Animals which argued that plants have consciousness.
-Historian Ed Folsom described it as "an exhaustive investigation of how such animals as bees, ants, worms and buzzards, as well as all kinds of plants, display intelligence and thus have souls".
-Captain Arthur Smith in the early 1900s authored the first article on "plant consciousness".
-In 1905, Rev. Charles Fletcher Argyll Saxby authored a pamphlet, Do Plants Think?
-Some speculations concerning a neurology and psychology of plants.
-Maurice Maeterlinck wrote about the intelligence of flowers in 1907.
-Royal Dixon in his 1914 book, The Human Side of Plants argued that plants are sentient and have minds and souls.